tenderlove/icanhasaudio/README.txt

 == DESCRIPTION.
 LULZ

 Hai! icanhasaudio? is an interface to lame for decoding ur MP3s.
 I iz in ur computer.
 Decodin ur mp3s.
 Whatevs!
 I also decodin ur OGGz!
+I kin also encodin' ur WAV and AIFF to mp3z!

 == SYNOPSYS ROFLOL